flyingcys/flyingcys.github.io/TuyaOpen/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](license.md) file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments